 In the novel, we meet Paul Baumer, a young man who enlists in the German army after his teacher inspires him and his classmates to do so.
 Paul narrates his experience as a soldier, lamenting the unfulfilled potential of those who lost their lives as well as the sequels for those who survive.

-For GuessWork, we have a tragicomic book published 11 years after its author committed suicide.
+GuessWork, we have a tragicomic book published 11 years after its author committed suicide.
 After the author's passing, his mother discovered the manuscript of this book and made it her mission to publish the book, which went to win the author a posthumous Nobel Prize in Literature.
-Could you know the title of the book from its first line
+Could you know the title of the book from its

-In Episode 2, we talked about other two very famous one-hit wonders: The Help and To Kill A Mockingbird, since besides being the only books published by the respective authors, another thing these two books have in common is that they both were involved in lawsuits.
+Episode 2, we talked about other two very famous one-hit wonders: The Help and To Kill A Mockingbird, since besides being the only books published by the respective authors, another thing these two books have in common is that they both were involved in lawsuits.

 If you happen to know of any other literary one-hit wonder, let us know so that we can add it to our hit parade.